What Is Shrinkflation?

 First, let’s take a step backwards.
 Why is it called “shrinkflation” anyway?

-This, in turn, can help them battle rising production costs, competition from other companies, or simply drive more profits — which, in the end, is the main goal of every for-profit company.
+This, in turn, can help them battle rising production costs, competition from other companies, or simply drive more profits — which, in the end, is generally the main goal of every for-profit company.

 Examples of Shrinkflation